alphagov/inside-government-admin-guide/creating-documents/statistics-announcements.md

 To amend the release date:

 * select the ‘Change release date’ button
-* once you’ve amended the date you have the option to [add a change note](https://insidegovuk.blog.gov.uk/2013/09/09/when-should-you-add-change-notes/) to explain the change of date - this will appear on the page for the public to read
+* once you’ve amended the date you must [add a change note](https://insidegovuk.blog.gov.uk/2013/09/09/when-should-you-add-change-notes/) to explain the change of date - this will appear on the page for the public to read
 * select ‘change date’ to confirm the change

 ![stats 7](stats7.png)